xremap/xremap/README.md

 If you are using NixOS, xremap can be installed and configured through a [flake](https://github.com/xremap/nix-flake/).

+### Fedora Linux

+If you are using Fedora, xremap can be installed via this [Fedora Copr](https://copr.fedorainfracloud.org/coprs/blakegardner/xremap/) repository.

 ## Usage

 Write [a config file](#Configuration) directly, or generate it with